-Prerequisites: 78 credits or, for students with equivalent preparation, permission of the Coordinator of Political Science.
+Prerequisite: 78 credits or, for students with equivalent preparation, permission of the undergraduate program director.

-AK/POLS 4140 3.0 (4140 6.0) Special Topics in Political Science.
+AK/POLS 4140 3.0/4140 6.0 Special Topics in Political Science.
 The instructor and subject of these seminar courses will vary from session to session.